maryamsamiei/BigPipeline_v2/README.md

 # BigPipeline

-This is the integration of Sigma Diff, EA-ML, EA-Wavelet, EPIMUTESTR and EA-Pathways (Reactomes and STRING Communities) pipelines.
+This is the integration of Sigma Diff, EA-ML, EA-Wavelet, EPIMUTESTR, EA-Pathways (Reactomes and STRING Communities) and Sigma Diff pipelines.
 The output of each pipeline is a ranked list of genes based on the FDR values.

 ## Installation
 1. git clone https://github.com/LichtargeLab/BigPipeline.git